-You will need at least GCSE grade 3 or Functional Skills Level 2 in English & Maths to qualify for entry onto the Motorsport Race Technician course.
-If you haven’t achieved the required grades, you are advised to retake your exams and then reapply to the college for the next academic year.
+You will need at least GCSE grade 3 or Level 2 Functional Skills in English and Maths to qualify for entry onto the Motorsport Race Technician course.
+If you do not achieve the required grades for entry, you are advised to retake your exams and then reapply to the college for the next academic year.

 EAL Level 2 Diploma in Engineering Operations (Knowledge.)